stpope/CSL6/README.md

 	remake.bat

+Some of the code assumes that the CSL package is installed in ~/Code/CSL6; there are default settings in Src/Kernel/CSL_Types.h that have to be changed if you put it somewhere else.

 Note that the release contains a number of files that have not been ported to the newest framework; these are generally in subdirectories called "Old" and may well work with a little bit of tweaking; all the really unstable code has been removed.
+There are also a number of demos that are turned off by default, i.e., they are not presented in the demo menus.
+Look at the files in the Src/Tests folder for details.

 ## Platform Requirements (tested on these platforms)